To download a printable version of this article (SigMask.pdf), click here

 In the Layers panel, hide all layers except for the signature layer.

 - Select RGB Channel

 In the Channels panel, select the RGB channel (the red, green, and blue channels should also be highlighted).

 Hit the “Load channel as selection” button at the bottom of the panel.

 Return to the Layers panel.
 Click Select ⇨ Inverse.

 Create a new Curves adjustment layer just above the signature layer.
 Call it “Signature Curves” or something.
 The layer mask will also be created.
 The mask should be black everywhere with a white signature.

 Select the adjustment icon on the new “Signature Curves” layer (to the left of the mask).
 Click somewhere in the middle of the adjustment curve (on the histogram) and drag it either up (to make the signature lighter) or down (to make it darker) to taste.

-For more complicated backgrounds, you may want to start by lifting the little square at the end of the curve in the lower left corner of the histogram until there is enough contrast in the darkest sections, then use the on-image adjustment tool (the little hand icon with the finger pointing left just above the three eyedroppers) and adjust the curve for different regions by clicking on the signature in that region and dragging up (to lighten) or down (to darken).
-This may need some trial and error.
+For more complicated backgrounds, you may want to start by lifting the little square at the end of the curve in the lower left corner of the histogram until there is enough contrast in the darkest sections.
+Then use the on-image adjustment tool (the little hand icon with the finger pointing left just above the three eyedroppers) and adjust the curve for different regions by clicking on the signature in that region and dragging up (to lighten) or down (to darken).
+That may require some trial and error.